SkyPet/SmartContracts/readme.md

     "live":"myLivePassword"
 }`

 Note that the "live" network has not yet been added.
+To migrate to the testnet, run `truffle migrate --network livetestnet`.

 ## Build (Add to skypetwrapper npm module)